 The long-term strategy of the Bank is to be among the leading financial institutions on the Bulgarian market, offering universal banking products and services to individual clients and companies.
-Maintaining stable liquidity and capital adequacy ratios, as well as managing the quality of the loan portfolio are also an inseparable part of the strategy.
+Maintaining stable liquidity and capital adequacy ratios, as well as managing the quality of the loan portfolio and keeping stable funding base are also an inseparable part of the strategy.
 The Bank has a limited appetite for liquidity risk and accepts the potentially increased costs of maintaining sufficient liquidity buffers to ensure a sound liquidity position.
 The strategy of the Bank for its presence on the deposit market and the targeted organic growth (following the acquisition of Piraeus Bank Bulgaria) complies with the low liquidity risk tolerance.
 The Bank is fully self-funded and relies almost entirely on customer deposits (retail or corporate) to fund its activities, while maintaining a diversified deposit base.
-The top 10 depositors comprise slightly below 7.5% of all deposits.
-As of the end of 2019 the lending portfolio of the Bank is fully funded by deposits from individuals and companies.
-The high liquidity levels in the situation of subzero interestrate environment, however, determine the low need for external funding and the importance of continuing repricing and optimization efforts on deposits and funding.
+The top 10 depositors comprise slightly above 5% of all deposits.
+As of the end of 2020, the lending portfolio of the Bank is fully funded by deposits from individuals and companies.
+The high liquidity levels in the situation of subzero interest-rate environment, however, determine the low need for wholesale funding and the importance of continuing funding optimization efforts.
 The liability structure is carefully analyzed with the aim to optimize funding sources from profitability perspective.
 Eurobank Bulgaria's external funding dependence is immaterial, although the Bank regularly tests the potential to attract additional funding from external sources at a reasonable price, reflecting the risk profile of the country and the institution.

-In 2020 deposits are expected to continue to fully cover the lending portfolio and the Bank will continue to maintain liquidity positions and ratios well above the regulatory requirements and the internal minimum target levels.
+Based on the Bank's business plan and strategy for the next three years, deposits are projected to continue to fully cover the lending portfolio and the Bank will continue to maintain liquidity positions and ratios well above the regulatory requirements and the internal minimum target levels.
 Furthermore, the Bank will retain excess liquidity buffers at levels ensuring a balance between profitable investments and reasonable behavior.
 The Bank will continue its policy of maintaining low concentration of deposit liabilities in single large deposits.
 The Assets and Liabilities Committee will continue to monitor the market developments and interest rate levels and take timely and appropriate measures whenever a change in the strategy is required.